-A. General Requirements

-- All accessory structures, whether defined in this title or not, shall conform to the requirements of the International Building Code.
+- A. General Requirements - All accessory structures, whether defined in this title or not, shall conform to the requirements of the International Building Code.
 (Currently appears in MH bulk standards) - Architectural style of a detached garage, shop, or shed must match the style of the primary structure.
 However, agriculturally themed structures such the roofline of a traditional barn may be permitted.
 Also, this standard is not applicable to greenhouses or open-sided structures intended only to cover recreational vehicles. - 3.
 All accessory structures, including carports, must utilize roofing material which is compatible with the primary structure. - 4.
-Any structure intended to be established and remain for more than 72 hours and, as outlined in LMC 15.04.010, exceeds 120 square feet in area must obtain a building permit.

-B. Accessory Structure Setbacks
+Any structure intended to be established and remain for more than 72 hours and, as outlined in LMC 15.04.010, exceeds 120 square feet in area must obtain a building permit. - B. Accessory Structure Setbacks - Detached garages may be located a maximum of 12 feet forward of the first floor living space of the home but are subject to front setback required by the underlying zone.
+Storage sheds or other accessory structures not used as a garage are not permitted forward of the front façade of the home.

-- 1. A detached accessory structure or garden shed may not be built closer than six feet to the side or rear property line including property lines abutting alleys with a maximum eave of 24 inches. - 2.
-Accessory structures on corner lots shall not be permitted nearer than fifteen feet to the side property line adjacent to the street.

-3. Garages accessed from alleys with garage doors facing the alley must be setback a minimum of 21 feet in all RM zones and setback 25 feet in all RS zones.

-C. Accessory Structure Height

-- 1. The maximum height for all accessory structures shall be twelve feet, except for detached garages, shops, and detached accessory dwelling units (ADU) as noted below. - The maximum height of any detached garage that is serving as the primary garage, a secondary garage, shop with an overhead door, or detached ADU shall be eighteen feet, provided however that - a.
+- 2. A detached accessory structure or garden shed located in a rear may not be built closer than six feet to the side or rear property line including property lines abutting alleys with a maximum eave of 24 inches. - 3.
+Accessory structures on corner lots shall not be permitted nearer than fifteen feet to the side property line adjacent to the street. - 4.
+Garages accessed from alleys with garage doors facing the alley must be setback a minimum of 21 feet in all RM zones and setback 25 feet in all RS zones. - C. Accessory Structure Height - 1.
+The maximum height for all accessory structures shall be twelve feet, except for detached garages, shops, and detached accessory dwelling units (ADU) as noted below. - 2.
+The maximum height of any detached garage that is serving as the primary garage, a secondary garage, shop with an overhead door, or detached ADU shall be eighteen feet, provided however that - a.
 The setback shall be a minimum of six feet from the side and rear property line, - b.
 Structures serving as secondary garages or shops are set behind the rear line of the house, - c.
 The roof pitch and siding shall be consistent with the primary structure on the lot, - d.
 There is no living space within the building except as permitted with a legal accessory dwelling unit (ADU) and larger setbacks as outlined in Chapter 19.20, and - e.
-The height of the building does not exceed the height of the primary structure.

-D. Accessory Structure Area

-1. In MH zones, no detached garage shall exceed one thousand square feet of inside floor area or exceed square footage of the primary structure.
+The height of the building does not exceed the height of the primary structure. - D. Accessory Structure Area - 1.
+In MH zones, no detached garage shall exceed one thousand square feet of inside floor area or exceed square footage of the primary structure.